Overview

 Changing permissions in an FTP client

-If you right click on a file in an FTP client, you can view it's permissions.
+If you right-click on a file in an FTP client, you can view its permissions.
 For example: